Hershey’s Old Fashioned Cocoa Fudge

 - Stir the mixture constantly over medium heat until it comes to a bubbling boil.
 This could take up to 5 minutes.

 - Once the candy comes to a boil, stop stirring and clip a candy thermometer onto the side of the pan.
 Continue to cook until the mixture reaches 234 degrees on a candy thermometer.
-This takes about 10 more minutes on my stove, but yours could be different.
+This takes about 10 to 12 minutes, (12 on my stove), but yours could be different.
 Note: This is where you might think it’s undercooked but trust me it’s not.
 The candy will be very thin!!
 This is normal!!

 - Remove the candy from the heat.